 \section{Conclusion}

 We have presented TensorMixedStates, a Julia library for manipulating pure and mixed quantum states using matrix product state representations.
-This library allows in particular to apply unitary or non-unitary gates, as well as solving continuous evolution equations such as the usual Hamiltonian evolution or the Lindblad equation.
+This library allows one in particular to apply unitary or non-unitary gates, as well as to solve continuous evolution equations such as the Schrödinger or the Lindblad equation.
 Based on ITensor, this library gives access to state-of-the-art algorithms such as TDVP or DMRG and MPS compression.
 Moreover, the particularly flexible and user-friendly interface allows simulations to be set up in a few lines of code.
-We provided six examples to show the versatility and correctness of the software: five involving the Lindblad equation: two on fermions, one on bosons and two on spin 1/2.
-The last example demonstrates the use of non-unitary gates in a noisy quantum circuit calculation.
+We provided six examples to show the versatility and correctness of the software.
+Five of the examples involved solving the Lindblad equation: two on fermions, one on bosons and two on spin 1/2.
+The last example demonstrated the use of non-unitary gates in a noisy quantum circuit calculation.

 In the near future, we intend to work on several further developments.
-These include in particular (i) the use of conserved quantum number capabilities of ITensor to improve the efficiency and precision of certain simulations, and (ii) use automated MPO compression to enhance performance.
+These include in particular: (i) the use of conserved quantum number (QNS) capabilities of ITensor to improve the efficiency and precision of certain simulations by taking into account conserved quantities of operators, and (ii) using automated MPO compression to improve the performance.